thecodeah/quicli/CONTRIBUTING.md

    - `chore` - Changes related to: the build system (involving scripts, configurations or tools) and dev dependencies **(Development)**
    - `test` - Adding new tests, changes to tests **(Development)**
    - `other` - Anything else...

-If a commit does not follow this format, then it won't get added to the change log.

 # Versioning
 This project follows the Semantic Versioning Specification (Semver).
 A quick overview of Semver is: